 Indian food in London has long since moved on from the days of lager and poppadums in restaurants defined by velvet-lined chairs, a fish tank and a single After Eight for dessert.
 But it’s still hard to find a good place in the Brick Lane area, which is dominated by curry mile’s facsimile canteens.
 This tiny family-run restaurant, with a kitchen headed by Nirmal Save, once a chef at Mayfair’s Tamarind, aims to defy the strangehold of ‘bucket curries’ (as the owner calls them) on the neighbourhood and bring quality small-plates eating to Indian food.
 The place oozes passion without a hint of pretension and on the Friday night we visited it was positively buzzing.

-The menu could compete at an open-mic event.
-Listen to the words: rasam ke bomb… chilli cheese toast… Chettinad pulled duck served with homemade oothappam.
-Gunpowder ditches stomach-bursting breads and creamy sauces in favour of strong flavours and a menu of about 20 dishes from across India.
-We start with rasam ke bomb – Gunpowder’s version of the dosa.
-They look like tiny Yorkshire puddings and come with a shot glass of a sauce with a kick.
-Next up, a spicy venison and vermicelli doughnut: unusual and exciting.
+Gunpowder ditches stomach-bursting breads and creamy sauces in favour of strong flavours and a menu of about 20 dishes from across India, such as rasam ke bomb – Gunpowder’s version of the dosa, which look like tiny Yorkshire puddings and come with a shot glass of a sauce with a kick, or a spicy venison and vermicelli doughnut: unusual and exciting.
 Our crab main was unmemorable and there was a hint of blandness to a duck dish – but the chargilled tandoori chicken and Kashmiri lamb chops were both excellent.
 The veggie options, including a sweet and surprising sigree-grilled mustard broccoli, are star turns.
 And two days later I’m still thinking about the complex spiciness of the porzhi okra fries.